Air quality in Sheffield

 We also use the model to forecast the likely future levels of air pollution in all areas of the city and to decide whether we will breach Government objectives and EU limit values or not.

-Airviro takes into account hills, wind, temperature, cloud cover and the amount of pollution coming from different sources (eg road traffic, industry, commercial and residential heating).
+Airviro takes into account hills, wind, temperature, cloud cover and the amount of pollution coming from different sources (such as road traffic, industry, commercial and residential heating).

 Is this page helpful?